mellaurie/tone/pages/02.april-2020/04.u4/03.topic-2/section.md

 !!
 Please note that not all of these activity and assessment types will work for your course!
 Focus on what will help students practice and achieve the learning outcomes.

-A final note...
+A final note before you dive into our activity smorgasbord...

 In [Engaging Adult Learners: Philosophy, Principles and Practices](http://northernc.on.ca/leid/docs/engagingadultlearners.pdf) Jim Bryson suggest 5 questions when choosing activities/assessments:

-! o Are the instructions, the purpose and the intended learning outcome(s) for this activity clear enough to be correctly understood by all students?
+! :fa-check: Are the instructions, the purpose and the intended learning outcome(s) for this activity clear enough to be correctly understood by all students?

-! o Is this activity fair?
+! :fa-check: Is this activity fair?
 Will all students be able to understand and participate in it as a learning exercise?
 What choices do they have?
 Is it related to course content and laid out in a logical manner?

-! o Will this activity add to my students' interest in content?
+! :fa-check: Will this activity add to my students' interest in content?
 Will they find it engaging and motivating?
 Will it stimulate curiosity and participation?

-! o Is this activity relevant to the intended learning outcomes for the course?
+! :fa-check: Is this activity relevant to the intended learning outcomes for the course?
 Is it relevant to student expectations?
 To my instructional goals?

-! o Have I provided support for success in terms of information, curriculum content, discussion, interaction, activities and available resources?
+! :fa-check: Have I provided support for success in terms of information, curriculum content, discussion, interaction, activities and available resources?

 As you decide what activities/assessments are appropriate for your course, refer back to these questions.